shopware5/devdocs/source/developers-guide/event-guide/index.md

 #### Controller dispatching:
 Controller dispatching will happen between the `Enlight_Controller_Front_PreDispatch` and `Enlight_Controller_Front_PostDispatch` events.
-As the controller dispatching is all about calling controller actions to handle a certain request (e.g. checkout/cart) it is very useful to modify request parameters, view variables or even the view itself.
+As the controller dispatching is all about calling controller actions to handle a certain request (e.g. `\Shopware_Controllers_Frontend_Checkout::cartAction`) it is very useful to modify request parameters, view variables or even the view itself.

 Before actually calling a controller action (e.g. checkout::cartAction), Shopware will automatically emit three